 Description: Continuing education topics designed for Veterinary Technicians to meet continuing education licensing requirements.
 This class may be repeated for additional CE hours and can be taken by technicians, assistants, and veterinary technology students.

-Description: Students observe and assist in animal care at an emergency clinic for a minimum of 40 hours.
-(Pre req: Nursing I with at least 80%)
+Description: Pre req: Nursing I with a grade of 80% or higher.
+Students observe and assist in animal care at an emergency clinic for a minimum of 40 hours.

 Description: Course involves a minimum of 80 hours of field experience at an approved location.
 This study is tailored to the needs of an individual.
 Statement of objectives will be required and progress notes will be checked.
 This class is developed by the student and under the supervision and evaluation of a faculty member.
 (Pre req: VT faculty permission)